Lakshyaa-Singh/International_Debt_Analysis/README.md

 - Computed the average amount of debt across different debt indicators
 - Analyzed the country with the highest debt in the long-term debt category
 - Identified the most common debt indicators affecting all countries
-- Found maximum debt amounts across various indicators along with respective country names
+- Found maximum debt amounts across various indicators along with respective country name

 ## Tools and Technologies
 - SQL for data querying and analysis